The Essential Guide to Borough Market, London

 L’Ubriaco (the “drunken cheese”)

-If the idea of wine-soaked cheese appeals, head straight to L’Ubriaco.
-Their cheese is soaked in Merlot, Cabernet, or Raboso during the final months of its maturation, speeding up the process and creating a tangy, wine-infused flavour.
-It’s unusual, memorable, and a great dinner-party talking point.
+If the idea of wine‑soaked cheese appeals, head straight to L’Ubriaco.
+Their wheels are soaked in Merlot, Cabernet, or Raboso during the final months of maturation, creating a tangy, wine‑infused flavour.
+It’s unusual, memorable, and a great dinner‑party talking point.

 Tartufaia

-One of my favourite foods is truffles, so when I spotted Tartufaia at Borough Market I had to stop and take a proper look.
-They import truffles from across Italy, along with truffle oils, sauces, and other indulgent pantry staples.
-Even a small purchase goes a long way — this is the kind of stall where you buy something with a specific dish in mind and end up planning dinner around it.
+If you love truffles, this stall is hard to walk past.
+They import truffles from across Italy, along with oils, sauces, and indulgent pantry staples.
+Even a small jar goes a long way — this is the kind of stall where you buy one thing with a specific dish in mind and end up planning dinner around it.

 Fish, oysters & market produce